Abdessalem-code/-Data-Stream-Anomaly-Detection/README.md

 ## Classes Overview

 - **DataPoint**: Represents a single data point with a time and value.
+- **DataValidationError**: Represents a custom exception for our project.
 - **DataStreamer**: Generates data points that simulate a seasonal signal with noise and occasional anomalies.
 - **AnomalyDetector**: Abstract base class for implementing different anomaly detection strategies.
   - **ZScoreDetector**: Detects anomalies based on the Z-score method.